 When you plan on watching, then apparently you will require an external device that will assist you to play the move as they a projector won’t be able to play it.
 DVD players, laptop, and mobile commonly serve as the primary source for playing the movie, especially in an outdoor scenario.

 You just need to connect any one of them with proper cables, and you will be all set.
-However, there are many other sources through which you can easily play your movie like wireless media streamer, DTV converter box, SD card and USB drives.
+However, there are many other sources through which you can easily play your movie like wireless media streamer, DTV converter box, SD card, and USB drives.

 3.1 For connecting the DVD player first you need to connect it to the power source.
 Then join the RCA cable to the RCA ports located in the back of the projector, and you shouldn’t mismatch the color.
-Then using the using the other jacks in the cable, you should connect it to the back of the projector.
+Then using the other jacks in the cable, you should connect it to the back of the projector.

 Then turn on the projector as well as the DVD player and the projector will project the UI of the DVD player.
 However, if you face No Signal issue, then you should change the source of the projector to video, and it will automatically switch.

 There is some up-scaling DVD player that can be used as an alternative to the Blu-Ray player but don’t go for them until and unless you are short on budget.

 Connecting the Blu-Ray is almost similar to the DVD player, but here you just need to connect the HDMI cable.
 Both Blu-Ray player and projector carry HDMI ports, and you just need to hook them with any side.
 Alternatively, you can also connect the Blu-Ray player using the PrPbY component connection port, and for that, you will need an RCA cable.